Java Bootcamp

 • When to Use: Nested Classes, Local Classes, Anonymous Classes, and Lambda Expressions, Enum Types

-Create a try-catch block and determine how exceptions alter normal program flow
+Create a Java try-catch block and determine how exceptions alter normal program flow

 Describe the advantages of Exception handling